ziqian98/Deep-Learning-Projects/README.md

 The job is to identify the phoneme state label for each frame in the test dataset.
 It is important to note that utterances are of variable length.

-## CNN for Face Recognition and Verification
+## CNN Numpy Implementation | CNN for Face Recognition and Verification

 - <b>Part1</b>
 Numpy implementation of Convolutional Neural Networks libraries.